(also called arthrosis, or degeneration)

-In this image, however, the facet joints can be seen as irregular and rougher appearing, and on the right side, there is extra bone growth, referred to as osteophytes, which are a sign of arthritis of these joints.
+In this image below, however, the facet joints can be seen as irregular and rougher appearing, and on the right side, there is extra bone growth, referred to as osteophytes, which are a sign of arthritis of these joints.

-The facet joints can also wear out in the neck, where these joints have a different shape, overlapping like shingles on a roof, and can also develop arthritis with the cartilage worn away.
+As shown below, facet joints in the neck, which in this region are formed more like shingles on a roof, can also wear out.
+These joints, which have cartilage on the surfaces that move, can also develop arthritis with the cartilage worn away.

 Since this cartilage is invisible to the xray beam, when cartilage is present, a joint space will be visible.
 When the cartilage is worn away, there will be a thinner or missing space between the bones.
 With further progression, there can be bone on bone contact.

-In the images below, there is a front to back (AP) view that shows the enlargement of the facet joints compared to a normal appearing AP view of a cervical spine.
+In the images to the right, there is a front to back (AP) view that shows the enlargement of the facet joints compared to a normal appearing AP view of a cervical spine (far right).